kalamansi10/seed-mart-front/README.md

 ### Product Item Filter

-The app dynamically generates interactable filters for product item categories and options from the item fields of the model, ensuring flexibility.
+The app dynamically generates interactable filters for product item categories and options from the item fields of the model allowing flexibility.
 The filters, along with other search options, are included in the query string during fetch requests, with the query string reflecting on the page URL.

 ### Item Page